 How Do I Refinance AES Student Loans? – Borrowers wishing to refinance their AES loans need to apply with a student loan refinancing company.
 At present, about 20 different lenders are providing refinancing services.
 Once approved, borrowers will send the AES loan information to the refinance company, usually a recent bill or a payoff statement.
 The refinance company then sends a check to AES, and the AES loan is officially off the books.
 Borrowers should be sure to get a paid in full letter from AES for their records.
 The borrower then repays the refinance lender according to the new loan terms.

 Why Refinance AES Student Loans? – The idea behind the refinance is to get better loan terms, which typically means a lower interest rate.
 Borrowers may also opt for a longer repayment length, which can mean lower monthly payments.

 All AES student loans are eligible for private refinancing, including both federal and private student loans.
 However, borrowers with federal student loans should carefully consider their options before refinancing.
-Once the old loan is paid off in full, the loan terms are forever gone.
+Once the old loan is paid in full, the loan terms are gone forever.
 That means that borrowers who refinance lose access to the federal repayment plans and student loan forgiveness programs.

 Student Loan Consolidation with AES

 Consolidating AES student loans is a fairly easy process, and it can have pretty big advantages.

 Why Consolidate AES Student Loans? – Federal consolidation of AES loans, or any federal government loan, is all about program eligibility.
 Some federal student loans, such as FFELP loans, are not eligible for all of the Income-Driven Repayment Plans, and these same loans are not all eligible for Public Service Loan Forgiveness.
 Consolidation turns the old loans into a federal direct consolidation loan.
 Federal direct loans may be eligible for preferred repayment plans or PSLF.